-Predictive modelling and GIS tenement platform in the Cook Islands Exclusive Economic Zone
+Mineral Potential Modelling and GIS Tenement Platform in the Cook Islands Exclusive Economic Zone

-The first part of the project involved collecting and storing in a geodatabase all the information about nodule abundance and geochemistry from several past survey cruises.
-Then a regional mineral potential model for polymetallic nodules was completed in the area of interest using the compiled nodule information and regional scale available data such as geology, geochemistry and topography datasets.
-The model results were used for prioritizing areas for further researches and for implementing tenement planning strategies.
+The first part of the project involved collecting and storing in a geodatabase all of the information about nodule abundance and geochemistry from survey cruises.
+Then a regional mineral potential map for polymetallic nodules was completed in the area of interest, using the compiled nodule information and regional scale data that was available, such as geology, geochemistry, and topographic/bathymetric datasets.
+The model results were used for prioritizing areas for further research and for implementing tenement planning strategies.

-Polymetallic nodules, also known as manganese nodules, have been explored as a possible source for a number of metals including cobalt since the early 1970s.
-Recent data on the nodule composition and abundance in the CIEEZ has led to a renewed interest in the prospectivity for manganese nodules in the region.
+Polymetallic nodules, also known as manganese nodules, have been explored as a possible source for a number of metals including cobalt since the early 1970's.
+Recent data on the nodule composition and abundance in the CIEEZ has led to a renewed interest in the potential for manganese nodules in the region.
 There are a number of factors that affect nodule growth and abundance:

-- Manganese nodules form on the deep seafloor as concretions formed by concentric layering of iron and manganese hydroxides around a core.
+- Manganese nodules form on the deep seafloor as concretions comprising concentric layering of iron and manganese hydroxides around a core.

 - They grow at a very slow rate, on the order of millimeters per million years.